NavSainiUofT/Angular-Weather-App/README.md

 # Angular-Weather-App
 This app was created in angular using openweathermap api.
 When the user types in a city name, the current weather information is displayed.
-I used an angular service to handle the api call
+I used an angular service to handle the api call.
 SEE CODE HERE: https://github.com/NavSainiUofT/Weather-App-Code
 ## Link: https://portfolio-2580nav.web.app/weather ##
 ## DEMO ##